basilkhuder/Seurat-to-RNA-Velocity/README.md

 cell_clusters = pd.read_csv("clusters_obs.csv")
 ```

-With our filtered Cell IDs from Seurat, we'll need to filter our uploaded loom (now as an anndata object) based upon these IDs.
+With our extracted Cell IDs from Seurat, we'll need to filter our uploaded loom (now as an anndata object) based upon these them.

 ```
 sample_one = sample_one[sample_one[np.isin(sample_one.obs.index,cellID_obs[0])]]